Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 Continuing we add Event Listeners to our input element.

-These next three elements simply handle hidding and showing the suggestion container and the last one re fetches suggestions.
+These next three elements simply handle hidding and showing the suggestion container and the last one re fetches suggestions when the user clicks on the input.

 ```js
 input_element.addEventListener('focus', () => {